Mammut 9.5 Crag Classic Review

 Our Analysis and Test Results

 When considering handling, it's hard for us not to compare this rope to the way the old Infinity handled.
 While we aren't exactly comparing apples to apples considering that we tested the Crag Classic instead of the Crag Dry, we have to admit that the way this rope handles may in fact be an improvement over the old Infinity.
 The rope is slippery and supple in a way that allows it to easily slide through a GriGri or similar belay device when belaying and feels really nice in the hands.
-Some ropes are very soft and bend with a ton of ease, such as most made by Petzl, although this rope is not quite on that level of softness.
+Some ropes are very soft and bend with a ton of ease, such as most models made by Petzl.
+This rope is not quite at that level of softness.
 At the same time, it is not stiff and inflexible, like some thicker ropes tend to be.
 Call it right in the middle of the sweet spot.

 One thing we noticed is that after four months of rigorous testing that has included at least 200 pitches of use, this rope has not stiffened up like Mammut ropes have a reputation for doing.
 Over time, many people complain that Mammut ropes become "cord-like" and less flexible, which impacts their performance, especially when belaying.
 We have not noticed this effect in any way, and the rope remains just as supple and easy to manipulate through the device or into knots as when we first uncoiled it.

-As long as something out of the ordinary doesn't happen and your rope becomes core shot, where there is a tear or rip in the sheath exposing the core fibers of the rope (which demands immediate retirement), a climbing rope should last for more than one year, depending of course on the amount of demands you put upon it.
+As long as something out of the ordinary doesn't happen and your rope becomes core shot, where there is a tear or rip in the sheath exposing the core fibers of the rope (which demands immediate retirement), a climbing rope should last for more than one year, depending of course on the level of the demands you put upon it.
 With that in mind, it can be hard for us to make firm conclusions after only four months of testing since the rope isn't worn out.
-The good news is, the 9.5 Crag Classic is nowhere close to worn out after our testing period, and still seems to be a "young" rope.
+The good news is, the 9.5 Crag Classic is nowhere close to retirement after our testing period, and still seems to be a "young" rope.

 As you can tell, the weight of this rope precludes it from being considered a "sendy" skinny rope, some of which weigh as little as 52g/m.
 That said, it will save you some weight over choosing a thicker rope, and isn't so heavy that we would rule it out for multi-pitch climbing.
 In fact, we consider it an ideal and nearly perfect multi-pitch rope.

-This is one of our favorite ropes to fall on, offering a nice soft landing (provided the belay is good), without too much sag and bounce.
-Measuring and assessing for catch is a really subjective criteria, and one that cannot necessarily be quantified accurately.
+This is one of our favorite ropes to fall on, offering a nice soft landing (provided the belay is good), without too much sag or bounce.
+Measuring and assessing for catch is a really subjective criterion, and one that cannot necessarily be quantified accurately.
 However, having taken hundreds of falls (usually while projecting sport routes, but we aren't above taking big whips on trad gear) on many different ropes, we can say that this one is indeed one of the better choices you can make.